ibm-cloud-docs/openwhisk/prep.md

   {: codeblock}

 3. Optional: Add additional code and dependencies to the Docker image by modifying the `Dockerfile` to build your executable.
 Note the following requirements:
-  * The binary must be located inside the container at `/action/exec`.
+  * Your code must be located inside the container at `/action/exec`.
   * The executable receives a single argument from the command line.
 This argument is a string serialization of the JSON object that represents the arguments to the action.
   * The program can log to `stdout` or `stderr`.
-  * By convention, the last line of output must be a stringified JSON object which represents the result of the action.
+  * By convention, the last line of output must be a <ph class="ignoreSpelling">stringified</ph> JSON object which represents the result of the action.
   For more information about constructing Dockerfiles, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 4. Build the Docker image and upload it using a supplied script.